bd2051/front-orm/README.md

 For the stable version, there is not enough experience in the practical use of the library.

 Using the library with frameworks other than vue 3 may result in structure changes.
-Some of the solutions applied are not final.
+Some solutions applied are not final.
 For example, the StringField, Number Field, and BooleanField classes all look the same.
 Perhaps they will be replaced by a single field.